FREMONT GROUP PRIVACY POLICY

 CONTACT

 If you have any questions regarding our Privacy Policy or need to access the policy in an alternative format due to a disability, please contact us at privacy@fremontgroup.com.
-If you would like to access, update, or delete your Personal Information, please contact us as provided in “Your Access and Control Over Personal Information” section above.
+If you would like to access, update, or delete your Personal Information, please contact us as provided in the “Your Access and Control Over Personal Information” section above.